compbiomed-unito/MUSE-XAE/README.md

 ## Availability

-MUSE-XAE is currently available through GitHub and the code runs only on CPU, but it will soon be available as an installable Python package and will be able to run on GPU.
+MUSE-XAE is currently available through GitHub and the code runs only on CPUs, but it will soon be available as an installable Python package and will be able to run on GPUs.

 MUSE-XAE is constituted by to main modules: `MUSE-XAE De-Novo Extraction` and `MUSE-XAE Refitting`